 Type 2 diabetes doesn't kill you immediately but it does kill you slowly and the lifespan of those who have it is significantly reduced as well!
 The quality of life is much lower in most cases.

-This incidence of this new modern disease rose exponentially during the late 20's and 30's and as it did, doctors became even more baffled.
+This incidence of this new modern disease rose exponentially during the late 1920s and 1930s, and as it did, doctors became even more baffled.
 Remember that type 1 diabetes did exist but even though the name is similar now, the underlying causes of the disease are VERY different.
 Type 1 and type 2 diabetes are not the same diseases at all.
-The names being so close does confuse things quite a bit.
+The names being so similar does confuse things quite a bit.

-In the late 1800's scientists discovered that removing the pancreas from a dog made its blood sugar skyrocket uncontrollably.
+In the late 1800s scientists discovered that removing the pancreas from a dog made its blood sugar skyrocket uncontrollably.
 Thus, scientists knew something was produced by the pancreas that controlled blood sugar.
 However, it wasn't until 1922 that scientists found a way to isolate insulin from the pancreas of animals and inject it into people who had type 1 diabetes.
 After a 14 year girl's life was saved by injecting insulin, it was hailed as a medical miracle.
 In short order, injecting insulin into patients with type 1 diabetes became the standard medical treatment.
-It worked very well for a while... but then along came a totally new disease... keep reading...
+It worked very well for a while but then along came a totally new seemingly related disease.
+It was similar in some ways but totally different in other ways.

 In the mid to late 1920's, a real medical mystery started developing.
 Patients were showing up with high blood sugar that didn't respond to insulin in the same way as a type 1 diabetic.
 These patients were assumed to be diabetics because the way doctors diagnosed this was to test for sugar in the urine that "spilled out" from the blood.
 If the sugar was high, they were considered to be diabetics and automatically they were immediately put on insulin injections.